-Getting Started - Signing Up to Free Tier
+Getting Started - Signing Up for Free Tier

 The following step-by-step guides cover the basic sign-up and initial configuration of AWS Free Tier.
 These articles have been produced in response to having read the AWS books, they are so dull, if I can save one person from the boredom it's worth the effort.